cterdam/dotfiles/README.md

 ## Submodules

 This repo uses the git feature called submodules.
 This means you can embed other git repoes inside this one.
 For example, I use [sindresorhus/github-markdown-css][1] to enable previewing markdown in the Github style.
-This would be a submodule.
+This is incorporated as a submodule.

 [1]:
 https://github.com/sindresorhus/github-markdown-css